Straight Line Depreciation – Free Download and Examples

 £5000 / 5 years = £1000 per year

-The chart below shows the value of the asset at the end of each year.
+The chart below shows the asset’s value at the end of each year using the straight-line depreciation method.

 Most businesses produce a P&L account monthly, so the depreciation needs to be calculated per month.